xlcnd/isbnlib/README.rst

 Warning
 =======

-   The releases 3.10.* will be the last to support python 2.7!
+   The releases 3.10.* will be the last to support python 2.7.
+   After December 31, 2020, **all support for python 2 will be dropped**!

 Info